drissiOmar98/Spring-AI-Integration/spring-ai-02-chat-with-llms/README.md

 - Run local models with **Docker Model Runner** (Smollm2, Llama, etc.)
 - Fully configured `application-*.yml` files
 - Modular structure for each provider
+- **StreamController** providing both full-response and streaming (SSE) endpoints for real-time or one-shot AI responses
 - **Integration tests** with MockMvc for ChatController across multiple profiles (Gemini, Groq, OpenRouter, DMR)

+---
+### 💬 StreamController – Streaming and Full Response Endpoints

+- **Full Response Endpoint (`/api/stream/full`)**
+  Returns the complete AI-generated response in one request (non-streaming).
+  Useful for traditional REST API usage where the entire output is needed at once.

+- **Streaming SSE Endpoint (`/api/stream/sse`)**
+  Streams the AI response token-by-token, ideal for real-time UIs or live feedback applications.
+  Allows clients to render partial outputs as they arrive, improving interactivity and responsiveness.

+- Works with the same **ChatClient** abstraction as `ChatController` and fully compatible with all configured LLM profiles (Gemini, Groq, DeepSeek, OpenRouter, DMR).

+- Supports query parameters to customize the prompt for both endpoints, making it flexible for dynamic use cases.

 ---